 The majority of home networks require many more Ethernet connections than those provided by home routers (typically 4).

-Therefore it is common to expand the number of Ethernet ports by adding a switch or switches.
+Therefore it is common to expand the number of Ethernet ports by adding an additional switch or switches to the network.

 A network switch can be added to any of the LAN ports of the router as shown in the diagram below:

 You can connect multiple switches to the router and also switches to switches.

 When connecting multiple switch aim for a star topology and try to avoid cascading switches.
 See home network topologies.